-As innovators rapidly enter the mortgage industry, there is a question that lingers in the mind of every originator, processor and underwriter: “Will a machine replace me?”
+As innovators rapidly enter the mortgage industry, a question lingers in the minds of originators, processors, and underwriters: “Will a machine replace me?”

-Many of the Silicon Valley startups that splash the Wall St. Journal headlines believe that loan officers, processors, and underwriters will disappear.
-SoFi has proudly proclaimed that their entire mortgage can be completed without speaking to anyone and that it no longer relies on FICO to underwrite a mortgage, looking instead at employment history, track record of meeting financial obligations and monthly cash flow.
+Many of the Silicon Valley startups splashed across WSJ headlines believe that loan officers, processors, and underwriters will disappear.
+SoFi has proudly proclaimed that their entire mortgage can be completed without speaking to anyone and that it no longer relies on FICO to underwrite a mortgage, looking instead at employment history, track record of meeting financial obligations, and monthly cash flow.
 Venture capitalists have eagerly lined up behind this vision, pouring billions in additional capital into the company to drive its expansion.

-Meanwhile, many technology startups are all hoping to bring a fully digitized, low- or no-human touch to the experience of getting a mortgage.
-In their vision of the future, a computer is sufficient to complete and service a mortgage, just as computers do for investing funds through Wealthfront or buying a used car from Vroom.
+Meanwhile, many technology startups hope to bring a fully digitized, low- or no-human touch to the experience of getting a mortgage.
+In their vision of the future, a computer is sufficient to complete and service a mortgage, just as computers do for investing funds through Wealthfront or buying a used car from Carvana.

-In the response to the question of whether robots will eat jobs, Peter Thiel, PayPal co-founder and Silicon Valley billionaire, writes in his book Zero to One :
+In the response to the question of whether robots will take over jobs, Peter Thiel, PayPal Co-founder and Silicon Valley billionaire, writes in his book Zero to One:

 “Futurists can seem like they hope the answer is yes.
 Luddites are so worried about being replaced that they would rather we stop building new technology altogether.
 Neither side questions the premise that better computers will necessarily replace human workers.
 But that premise is wrong: computers are complements for humans, not substitutes.
 The most valuable businesses of coming decades will be built by entrepreneurs who seek to empower people rather than try to make them obsolete.”